aaronlelevier/textress_project/docs/_todo.rst

 - Do I want to have a 'deleted' BaseModel flag?
 So Models are never competely deleted from the DB?

-- Change to ".virtualenvs" standard convention of a location

-    - change 'django18_py2' to 'textress' for my virtualenv?

 - All Hotel's must have a valid ``AcctCost`` or else things like ``./manage.py acct_stmt_update`` will fail

+- ``AcctPmtHistoryView`` - change paginator by Month

+    - add Month name to "Headline-small"

 2015-08-21
 ----------
 :todo: